 A lot of new writers believe release forms are so ruthless production companies can RIP WRITERS OFF with abandon.
 This is not the case.
 The production company is instead merely protecting itself from lawsuits from those new writers who believe all prodcos are out to rip off writers.
 But why would they do this?

-Also, given the amount of ever popular ideas and similar specs doing the rounds, there is a stronger than average chance a writer *will* see a similar idea to theirs go into production and then go off on one legally about it.
-Better to sidestep the problem before it becomes an issue – hence release forms.
+Remember, there are mega popular ideas and similar specs doing the rounds all the time.
+There is a stronger than average chance a writer *will* see a similar idea to theirs go into production!
+They may then go off on one legally about it.
+Better to sidestep the problem before it becomes an issue … Hence release forms.

-As a writer, should I send NDAs out with my spec?
+As a writer, should I send an NDA with my spec?

 Absolutely not.
 For one thing, there’s a strong chance people will not read your script as a result!
 Sending NDAs out is considered paranoid and frankly, unprofessional.

 As a general rule, Bang2write does NOT read specs with NDAs attached from individuals.
 This is because I believe it contributes to this bogus culture of paranoia regarding copyright.

-Whilst this has meant some writers have then said, “Well I’m not sending my script to get read by you”, I can honestly say I can’t even remember when this last happened, so I think avoiding NDAs works – I’d wager many more writers are realistic about this issue NOW than say, five years ago.
+Some writers have then said, “Well I’m not sending my script to get read by you”.
+However, I can’t even remember when this last happened, so I think avoiding NDAs works.
+I’d wager many more writers are realistic about this issue NOW than say, five years ago.

 As a writer, should I sign release forms?

-That said, if you happen to see a release form that sets alarm bells ringing in terms of being considerably different to what you’ve seen before, or if you’ve never seen one before and aren’t sure what to expect, then simply ask someone who’s dealt with them before!
+If a release form looks considerably different to others you’ve seen, that sets alarm bells ringing.
+If you’ve never seen one before and aren’t sure what to expect?
+Simply ask someone who’s dealt with them before!

-There are so many online groups on Facebook, LinkedIn and of course #scriptchat on Twitter, you will more than likely have your concerns answered before the day is out.
+There are LOTS of online groups on Facebook and via #writingcommunity on insta and Twitter to help you.
 If you want to ask any of the Bang2writers a question, join us on Facebook HERE.